Curb Appeal Tips that will get Buyers in the Door

 It includes the home exterior and all of its elements, landscape, front, side and back yards, driveway, and walkway leading up to the front door and even the street in front of the house.

-If you have a house for sale, employing some home exterior improvements can potentially add thousands to the value of your property, help it sell faster and for more money!
+If you plan on selling your house, a bit of home exterior improvements can potentially add thousands to the value of your property, help it sell faster and for more money!

 The first glimpse of your home should impact buyers in a positive way.
 You have only a minute to convince perspective buyers to get out of their car instead of driving on by.

-Your goal is to make the exterior look so appealing that buyers can’t wait to get inside!
-If you're losing potential buyers at the curb, keep reading for some home improvement ideas that will get them in the door.
+Your goal is to make the exterior look so appealing that buyers can’t wait to see the inside!

 Curb appeal ideas that work

-First, look at your home exterior with "buyer's eyes"
+First, take a look at your home exterior with "buyer's eyes"

-Do the exterior paint colors clash with the rest of the neighborhood, or does your home follow the "Principle of Conformity?"
+Do the exterior paint colors clash with the rest of the neighborhood or does your house follow the "Principle of Conformity?"

 Principle of Conformity